danskernesdigitalebibliotek/dpl-design-system/README.md

 #### How to use

 The Storybook interface is simple and intuitive to use.
-Browse the project's stories now by navigating to them in the sidebar.
-The stories are divided into "Atoms", "Elements", "Components" and "Pages" where Atoms are the smaller building blocks that can be used in Elements.
-Components are assembled from Atoms and Elements and corresponds to a "Block" in Drupal.
-Pages provide a view of more than 1 Component.
-Each Atom/Element/Component/Page has a corresponding
+Browse the project's stories now by navigating to them in the sidebar. <br/>
+The stories are sorted into a Library witch holds all individual conponents and Blocks (Drupal) witch assembles components to replicate Block for building pages in Drupal. <br/>
-`.stories` file.
-View their code in the `src/stories` directory to learn how they work.
-The `stories` file is used to add the component to the Storybook interface.
+Each story has a corresponding `.stories` file.
+View their code in the `src/stories` directory to learn how they work. <br/>
+The `stories` file is used to add the component to the Storybook interface via the title.
+Start the title with "Library" or "Blocks (Drupal)" and use / to divide into folders fx. `Library / Buttons / Button`

 #### Addons